The KIPPelora Story (Kitchen in the Park Project)

 There is always something to save up for!

-Our build was truly a community gift with trade donating their time and energy, securing a fabulous design and site with guidance of Lee Elkas.
+Our build was truly a community gift with trade donating their time and energy, while securing a fabulous design and site with guidance of Lee Elkas.
 Our brain storming team for our not for profit were as follows:

 Lee Elkas, Staci Barron, Stephanie Toohill, Karen Welch,